NISHAN75/NISHAN75/README.md

 ![logo](https://github.com/NISHAN75/NISHAN75/blob/main/White%20Green%20Flat%20Digital%20Marketing%20LinkedIn%20Banner%20(1).png)
 <h1 align="center">Hi 👋, I'm Nishan Das</h1>
-<h3 align="center">A passionate frontend developer from Bangladesh.this is one of my hobbies that I want to fulfill.
+<p align="left">A passionate frontend developer from Bangladesh.This is one of my hobbies that I want to fulfill.
 I want to know about technology and work with it.
 I want to know more about the technologies I am currently working on.
-And over time, I want to master more and more new technologies.</h3>
+And over time, I want to master more and more new technologies.</p>

 <img align="right" alt="coding" width="400" src="https://cdn.dribbble.com/users/1059583/screenshots/4171367/coding-freak.gif">
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nishan75&label=Profile%20views&color=0e75b6&style=flat" alt="nishan75" /> </p>